emholmes/erin-holmes-web-developer-portfolio/README.md

-# Erin Holmes
-# Web Developer Portfolio
+# Web Developer Portfolio by Erin Holmes

 Welcome to my portfolio repo!
 This portfolio showcases my knowledge in semantic HTML and advanced css (flexbox, pseudo-classes, variables).
 It's also a work in progress and I will be adding to it as I complete more projects.